rzach/multlog/doc/multlog.md

   repository](https://github.com/rzach/multlog).

 - Some standard Prolog system, e.g. [SWI-Prolog](https://www.swi-prolog.org/).
-  Other Prologs should work as well; MUltlog has been tested with SWI and SICStus Prolog.
+  Other Prologs might work as well but have not been tested with recent versions of MUltlog.

 The output of MUltlog is in the form of a LaTeX paper.
 To view it properly, you need the typesetting system